-Graphic design is an important tool that enhances how organisations communicate.
-It extends beyond a logo and a website, to the design of visual aids that can help transmit ideas that words alone cannot express.
-With more people searching for answers online, your website will be the first impression that they get of your business.
+Graphic design is an important tool that enhances how charities and other organisations communicate.
+It extends beyond a logo and a website, to the design of visual aids that can help transmit ideas and ’cause’ that words alone cannot express.
+With more people searching for answers online, your website will be the first impression that they get of you and what your charity does.
 To create a lasting and positive impression, the professional design and images on your website need to showcase exactly what you do to avoid misunderstandings.

 Design is much more than making things look pretty; effective design should entice and persuade.
 If your marketing media design is of a high quality, you will:

 All this makes for a great first impression, and what’s even better, a memorable impression.
-With a quality brand and regular communication, your marketing media will build trust and credibility amongst your supporters, which will ultimately lead to long term financial support.
+With a quality brand and regular communication, your marketing media will build trust and credibility amongst your supporters, which will ultimately lead to long term financial support and sustainability.

 Design is at the core of what I do.
-As great graphic design gives you this much-needed consistency, I will ensure that you not only look good but that your messages are consistent and intentional.
+As great graphic design gives you this much-needed consistency, I will ensure that your charity or organisation does not only look good but that your messages are consistent and intentional.